-Sydney’s vegan restaurant options are plentiful and they are growing in number, with a tonne of new and classic options to satisfy your plant-based hankerings.
+Sydney’s vegan restaurant options are plentiful and growing in number, with a tonne of new and classic options to satisfy your plant-based hankerings.

-Italian, Mexican, Thai, Chinese, Indian, Vietnamese, greasy American-style burgers—name your poison, and your chances of finding a high-quality vegan version in our city are high.
+Italian, Mexican, Thai, Chinese, Indian, Vietnamese, greasy American-style burgers, vegan croissants—name your poison, and your chances of finding a high-quality plant-based version in our city are high.

-These are some of our favourite vegan restaurants in Sydney.
+These are some of our favourite vegan restaurants in Sydney right now.